 Where to Stay in Ortisei

-We booked an Airbnb for our four nights just on the side of the mountain and were really happy with having a kitchen and a big space to come back to — there are quite a few options on Airbnb, but they must be reserved in advance.
-For a night in Alpe di Suisi, the Adler Lodge Hotel is a dream and in Ortisei town, I’d recommend the other Alder Spa Resort.
+We booked an Airbnb for our four nights just on the side of the mountain and were really happy with having a kitchen and a big space to come back to.
+There are quite a few options on Airbnb, but they must be reserved in advance.
+For a night in Alpe di Siusi, the Adler Lodge Hotel is a dream and in Ortisei town, I’d recommend the other Adler Spa Resort.

 Other areas to consider staying in nearby: Val Gardena area, Badia, Castelrotto, Chiusa, or a night in St. Maddalena.